marty1885/EasyCL/README.md

 ##What it does NOT
 1.There is currently no plain on supporting OpenGL/Direct3D data access.<br>
 2.No guarantee to be able to be compiled on MSVC/Intel CC.
-Hope it can.
 If anyone needs it on those compilers.
 Send me a mail or post a issue.
 I'll do my best to help you.<br>
 <br>
 ##Show me some code
 ####The header